-The aim of the AdNauseam browser is not to defraud advertisers, but to intentionally skew data to confuse advertisers.
+The aim of the AdNauseam browser is not to defraud advertisers but to intentionally skew data to confuse advertisers.
 Or, more specifically, to confuse the ad platform’s tracking.

-Ad tracking vs the public
+Ad tracking vs. the public

-There are pluses and minuses of course.
+There are pluses and minuses, of course.

 On the other hand, it’s a privacy issue that the general public is apprehensive about.
 No one wants eyes on their private lives, especially when they don’t know the depth of the surveillance or how much of their personal information Google has access to.
 And this great information harvesting also generates Google $120 billion in ad revenue every year.

 Perhaps most alarming to the average internet user is how precise and prescient they can be, almost as if Google can read your thoughts.
-Of course, Google can’t read your mind literally, but it can read into it through your online activities and search history.
-The search engines utilize sophisticated profiling algorithms to sift through gigabytes of user data to recommend the most relevant ads for each user in real time.
+Of course, Google can’t read your mind literally, but it can read it through your online activities and search history.
+The search engines utilize sophisticated profiling algorithms to sift through gigabytes of user data to recommend the most relevant ads for each user in real-time.

 For marketers, this incredible technology means we can target a very specific demographic for a relatively low budget.
-Compare PPC marketing to TV advertising for example.
+Compare PPC marketing to TV advertising, for example.

 But for us as internet users, it can be a bit disconcerting.

-Which explains why ad-blockers have gained so much popularity among web users.
+This explains why ad-blockers have gained so much popularity among web users.
 However, some people want to go beyond simple blocking and instead flip a middle finger to the eye in the (digital) sky.